Torinkm/elevators-go-brrr/UPDATELOG.md

 # ------------------------{Updates}------------------------
 # Aki
+Created a file in main/Source/Algorithm Concepts/AdminControl to explain the flowgorithm
+# Aki
 Added main/Source/Algorithm Concepts/Admin Control with the flowgorithms to go with it

 Created main/Source/Algorithm Concepts/Hire to store the Hiring system